abinit/abinit/doc/tutorial/eph_intro.md

 By default, the EPH code computes the phonon DOS by interpolating the IFCs on the *dense* $\qq$-mesh specified by [[ph_ngqpt]].
-The step of the (linear) frequency mesh is governed by [[ph_wstep]], the linear tetrahedron method [[cite:Bloechl1994]] is used by default.
+The default $\qq$ grid is 20x20x20, you may want to increase this value for more accurate results The step of the (linear) frequency mesh is governed by [[ph_wstep]], the linear tetrahedron method [[cite:Bloechl1994]] is used by default.
 The Gaussian method can be activated via [[prtphdos]] with [[ph_smear]] defining the Gaussian smearing in Hartree units.